- The truth or falsity of a statement is decided by the positive or negative consequences of it.

 Looks like this fallacy but isn't

 - Long-term decision making.
 You are planning on something that cannot be proven to exist, and therefore, it is impossible for logic to come to an absolutely true conclusion about it and you can only foresee a possible consequence.
 Consequential arguments are generally not fallacious if used in decision making with something that cannot be objectively provable - i.e., (desirable/undesirable, or morally right/morally wrong, not is it true).
 There is no "real" decisive position, such as a tax rate or drug policy.
-This is why arguments from consequences are accepted as valid in law and ethics (e.g. utilitarianism).
+This is why arguments from consequences are (sometimes) accepted as valid in law and ethics (e.g. utilitarianism).
+The main difference is that consequentialist theories (like, but not limited to, utilitarism) see consequences as a valid moral reason to actually carry out a certain action or not instead of a reason for a claim being true or false.

 - This particularly includes questions about whether or not a particular course of action is desirable.
 Almost inevitably, the truth or falsity of the statement "Doing X is desirable" is subjective, and almost as inevitably, the subjective truth or falsity depends in whole or in part on X's consequences.